Start9Labs/documentation/site/source/developer-docs/packaging.rst

 Demo with Hello World
 =====================
-Check your environment setup by building a demo project and installing it to embassyOS.
+Check your environment setup by building a demo project and installing it to StartOS.

 #.
 Get Hello World